Staff & Board

 Board Chair

-Ann Tobin is a retired executive, business attorney and compliance officer with deep expertise in the healthcare industry.
-She has substantial experience with boards of directors, including governance, committee leadership, and development.
-Ann was on the boards of OutFront Minnesota and Headwaters Foundation for Justice.
-She served as a chairperson in both organizations and as chair of their development committees.
+Previously, Ann was on the boards of OutFront Minnesota and Headwaters Foundation for Justice.
+She served as a chairperson in both organizations and as chair of their fundraising committees.
 Both organizations are focused on advancing equity and justice in Minnesota.
+In 2012-2013, when Ann was on the OutFront board, the organization co-led the successful campaigns to defeat a Minnesota constitutional amendment to ban same-sex marriage, and to legalize same-sex marriage in the state.
 Throughout Ann’s career, she has mentored women in formal and informal settings, including through Menttium, Medtronic, UnitedHealth Group, and Prime Therapeutics.

-Ann is passionate about creating an equitable society that works for everyone and enhancing people’s lives through fighting discrimination based on sex, gender, sexual orientation or gender identity.
+Ann is passionate about creating an equitable society that works for everyone and enhancing people’s lives through fighting discrimination based on sex, gender, sexual orientation, or gender identity.

 Board Vice Chair